 “YouTube wasn’t such a big platform when I started.
 I was driven by the need to use my time gainfully as my kids had grown up.
 Today, I am happy that I have made a difference to the lives of so many people,” she says.

 Jayanth Kolla, founder and partner at tech-research firm Convergence Catalyst, says there emerge multiple monetisation models after a channel gets substantial followers.
-“Ad revenue from YouTube is a direct monetisation model.
-Besides, all social media influencers get multiple gigs and become somewhat of celebrities (sic),” he says.

 This opens up other avenues for them like becoming a consultant to companies in their field besides earning from product placements, addressing seminars or writing books.
 China has 22 million social media influencers, which is higher than the Indian IT services workforce.
 “Social media influencers are a full-fledged industry in themselves as it is a full-time job to keep the channel growing,” says Kolla .